BSSL – a novel target for treatment of autoimmune inflammatory diseases

 The efficacy has been demonstrated in several different animal inflammation models.
 Both animals devoid of BSSL (knock out mice) and animals treated with an antibody directed towards BSSL are effectively protected from disease development and progression.

 The active ingredient will be a new biological drug, a unique monoclonal antibody targeting the BSSL molecule and inhibiting its action.
 The fact that it is an antibody, as are the TNFα inhibitors, will be an advantage when it comes to clinical implementation.

 Lipum has developed a strong candidate drug (SOL-116) which is a fully humanised monoclonal anti-BSSL antibody.

 Lipum has collected original research data proving the efficacy of the compound in several established arthritis models.
 The BSSL antibodies effectively block human inflammatory cell migration.
 A cell line for SOL-116 has been developed by our partner Abzena and production development in progress will lead to manufacturing of GMP material during 2020.
 In parallel, there will be toxicology studies and the clinical program shall start during 2021, leading to a clinical proof of concept after Phase II in 2022.

 Orphan drug designation

-Lipum’s proposed treatment and developed drug candidate can qualify for an orthan drug designation.
-Lipum is evaluating the possibility to address Juvenile Iodiopathic Arthritis (JIA) as the first indication for the product.
+Lipum’s proposed treatment and drug candidate can qualify for an orphan drug designation (ODD).
+Lipum is evaluating the possibility to address Juvenile Idiopathic Arthritis (JIA) as the first indication for the product.